Updated: Aug 17

 To each their own.

-If you are on medication, I pray that it is doing you good.
+If you are on medication, I hope that it is doing you good.

-If you are not, I pray that you are not experiencing too many new symptoms.
+If you are not, I hope that you are not experiencing too many new symptoms.

 I’m not a doctor, or a scientist, but I am a human.